akoripelly/jhubkube/README.md

-# jhubkube
-## Zero to Jupyterhub with Kubernetes For Non-Cloud Deployments
+# Zero to Jupyterhub with Kubernetes For Non-Cloud Deployments